White Spruce is an evergreen with rows of horizontal, slightly drooping branches, a straight trunk, growing 40 to 100 feet in height.

 Below: The 3/4 inch needles are stiff with sharp points, 4-angled, as thick as wide (not flattened) (1st photo below), single on all sides of the twig, but mainly on the upper side of the twig and attached with peg-like bases (below 2nd photo) and the needles have a white stomatic band.

 Notes: White Spruce is not indigenous to the Garden.
 Eloise Butler first introduced the tree in May 1909 with plants from the Park Board Nursery.
-She planted more in 1910 and 1911.
+She planted more in 1910 '11, and '15.
 At that time the tree was generally classified as Picea canadensis, which name is now merged into P. glauca.
-Martha Crone planted additional trees in 1933.
+Martha Crone planted additional trees in 1933, '48, and '49.
 White Spruce is tree of the northern latitudes, found in all of Canada and in the US in the northern tier of states from Idaho eastward to New England, and on the east coast south to New Jersey.
 Within Minnesota it is found in the northern part of the state, south as far as Otter Tail, Morrison, and Anoka Counties and planted ornamentally in others.